-- One quarter reported visiting their GP three or more times before being referred for tests. - One third reported waiting more than three months from their first appointment with their GP to receiving their diagnosis.
+- ▶ 19 per cent reported visiting their GP three or more times before being referred for tests. - 30 per cent of those we surveyed reported waiting more than three months from their first appointment with their GP to receiving their diagnosis.